mspcvsp/RepData_PeerAssessment1/PA1_template.md

 minOriginalIntervals <- min(originalIntervals)
 maxOriginalIntervals <- max(originalIntervals)
 ```
-For example, there are 288 5 minute intervals in a
+For example, there are numberOfFiveMinuteIntervals =
+288 5 minute intervals in a day.
+However, the
-day.
-However, the original 5-minute intervals range from
+original 5-minute intervals range from [minOriginalIntervals,
+maxOriginalIntervals]: [0,2355].
-0 to 2355.
-Therefore, the purpose of
-the following code chunk is to:
+Therefore, the purpose of the following code chunk is to:
 1. Convert the 5-minute interval variable into a factor variable in order to
 facilitate computing the average daily activity.
 2. Set the 5-minute intervals to correspond to the number of 5 minute intervals